This post may contain affiliate links. Thank you for your support.

-Secrets Habits of People Who Are Really Good at Christmas
+Secret Habits of People Who Are Really Good at Planning for Christmas

 They do the Same Thing Every Year

 Christmas is just like anything else.
 Practice makes perfect.
-When you do something over and over again in the same way, whether it’s your morning routine of getting the kids out the door with their teeth brushed and their homework signed, or whether it’s your after-dinner kitchen clean up routine, you get better and better at it the more you do it.
+When you do something over and over again in the same way, whether it’s your morning routine of getting the kids out the door with their teeth brushed and their homework signed or whether it’s your after-dinner kitchen clean-up routine, you get better and better at it the more you do it.
 These people treat Christmas in the very same way.
 They don’t try to reinvent the wheel.
-Whether they know that once November hits, they’ll spend every weekend at the mall shopping for gifts and planning their decor, or whether they go on a big once-a-year shopping trip in July where they get every gift purchased, they find a routine that works for them and they stick to it.
+Whether they know that once November hits, they’ll spend every weekend at the mall shopping for gifts and planning their decor, or whether they go on a big once-a-year shopping trip in July where they get every gift purchased, they find a routine that works for them, and they stick to it.
+Making a holiday tradition of the preparations, whether it’s doing your Christmas decorations at the same time every year or baking the exact same Christmas cookies, makes the lead-up to Christmas day easier and more filled with holiday cheer.

-Traditions are wonderful little things because they allow you to know that success and fun times for all will be built right into your Christmas plans without you needing to create them, or hope than something magical will happen to make everything work out perfectly.
-Creating a tradition is as simple as thinking of something that you think might be fun to do, giving it a try, and then repeating it the next year if it was a success!
-This might seem overly-planned to some, and kind of un-inspired to others, but having traditions really takes away a lot of the pressure to somehow figure out how to make everyone happy that can build up during the holidays.
-Everyone knows what to expect and everyone gets better at it every year.
+Traditions are wonderful little things because they allow you to know that success and fun times for all will be built right into your Christmas plans without you needing to create them or hope that something magical will happen to make everything work out perfectly.
+Creating a tradition is as simple as thinking of something that you think might be fun to do, giving it a try, and then repeating it the next year if it is a success!
+This might seem overly planned to some and kind of uninspired to others, but having traditions really takes away a lot of the pressure to somehow figure out how to make everyone happy, which can build up during the holidays.
+Everyone knows what to expect, and everyone gets better at it every year.
 I think a lot of people now feel that insisting on following traditions is kind of a stuffy way of doing Christmas, but our family’s traditions are the things that my kids ask about over and over again as the holidays approach, so I know we’re doing something right there. 🙂

 They Don’t Try to do it All

 This is a big one.
-It’s easy to get all excited about all of the different fun things that you could do for the holiday, but thinking that you should do them is really just setting yourself up for failure.
+It’s easy to get all excited about all of the different fun things that you could do for your holiday celebrations, but thinking that you should do them is really just setting yourself up for failure.
 Think quality, not quantity.
 People who are really good at Christmas are selective about what they choose to do for the Holidays.
 They plan to do what they know they can do well, then they stick to the plan.

 They Get Done Early to Leave Room for (Responsible) Spontaneity